History Files

 Ancient Italian Peninsula

-The Sicani (Sicans, or Sicanians) were one of the few peoples of Iron Age Italy not to have an Indo-European origin.
-Located on Sicily, they were neighboured to the east by the Siculi, to the west by the Elymi, while the coastline to the north and south was generally under the control of the settlers of Magna Graecia.
+The Sicani (otherwise shown as Sicans or Sicanians) were one of the few Southern European peoples of the Italian Iron Age not to have an Indo-European origin.
+Located in Sicily, they were neighboured to the east by the Siculi, and to the west by the Elymi, while the coastline to the north and south was generally under the control of the settlers of Magna Graecia.

 8000 BC